-Dental Care (Dementia)
+Dental Care (for dementia)

 - Talking someone through the steps or modeling the steps yourself at the same time might help the affected person be more successful.
-Give the person the toothbrush with toothpaste already on it and put your hand over theirs to start the up and down brushing movement to help get started.
+Give the person the toothbrush with toothpaste already on it and put your hand over theirs to start the up-and-down brushing movement to help get started.
 It may be easier to stand behind the person while doing this.

 - The bathroom is not the only choice for brushing teeth.
 A basin on a table or the kitchen sink might work better.
 It also doesn't have to be the last thing at night before bed or the first thing in the morning.
 Find a time when both you and the person for whom you are caring are calm and have time to devote to the task.

 - A toothbrush with a large handle can be easier to hold onto and maneuver.
 Put the handle through a tennis ball to give the person something larger to grasp.
-Another option is an electric toothbrush which may prove easier to use.
+Another option is an electric toothbrush, which may prove easier to use.

 - Although fluoride toothpaste is the best, if the person is likely to swallow the fluoride toothpaste, rather than spit it out, try brushing just with water or baking soda toothpaste.